preactjs/signals/packages/react-transform/README.md

 The `mode` option enables you to control how the plugin transforms your code.
 There are three modes:

 - `mode: "auto"` (default): This mode will automatically transform any function that meets the criteria described above.
 This is the easiest way to get started with signals.
-- `mode: "manual"`: This mode will only transform functions that have a comment with the string `@trackSignals`.
+- `mode: "manual"`: This mode will only transform functions that have a comment with the string `@useSignals`.
 This is useful if you want to manually control which functions are transformed.
 - `mode: "all"`: This mode will transform all functions that appear to be Components, regardless of whether or not they use signals.
 This is useful if you are starting a new project and want to use signals everywhere.

 ```js